Complex GI Nurse Navigator

 The liver is the largest organ in your body.
 Located on the right side of the belly under the ribcage, it performs multiple crucial jobs 24/7 to keep you alive.
 It does so many jobs that if it had a résumé it would be pages long.
 The liver not only helps you digest food, but also fights infection, detoxifies your blood, and stops bleeding if you get a minor cut.
 It’s truly an All Star Team player.

 Your liver is a highly skilled bodyguard, protecting you from harm by getting rid of unwanted guests from your blood stream.
 Substances such as drugs and alcohol can damage your body while in the blood, and the liver cleans and filters them out.
 The liver is also the “go to” organ, storing nutrients until your body needs them.
 It receives leftover glucose (sugar) your body doesn’t need and stores it for future use.
 It releases this glucose back into the bloodstream when your body needs energy.
 Acting as a producer as well, the liver makes bile to help you digest the fat in your food and proteins to help your blood clot.

-According to the American Liver Foundation liver disease affects “one out of every 10 Americans,” and is one of the top 10 causes of death in the United States.
-There are over 100 liver diseases, some more common than others.
+According to the American Liver Foundation, approximately 5.5 million Americans are living with chronic liver disease or cirrhosis, and according to the American Cancer Society, liver cancer is in the top 10 causes of cancer deaths in the United States.
+There are many liver diseases, some more common than others.
 Many of these diseases are also risk factors for more severe liver problems.

 - Hepatitis is an inflammation of the liver sometimes caused by a virus such as Hepatitis A, B, and C. In addition, excessive alcohol consumption can cause alcoholic hepatitis.